redcross/dcsops/INSTALL.md

 ## Staging Site Setup

-We have a staging instance setup at `arcdata-staging` for testing out updates before they're pushed into production.
+We have a staging instance setup at `dcsops-staging` for testing out updates before they're pushed into production.
 It uses a different database (pulled from production backups), doesn't send emails or text messages, and doesn't contact any external services where changes are made including SQS for the Volunteer Connection import or S3.
 Delayed job tasks are run every hour until they are completed with `rake jobs:workoff` on a Heroku Scheduler dyno.

 In order to update the staging database with a more recent copy of the production database, we have a rake task that downloads a production backup, loads it into a local temporary database, removes unneeded records (to reduce the size of the staging DB), and replaces the Heroku staging database with the modified local data.
 It can be run with: